Outer Banks (TV series): Awards and nominations

+Future

+A prequel series set 20 years before Outer Banks was confirmed to be in development in August 2026 under the working title Kildare.

 Other media

-On February 18, 2023, Netflix held a fan event called 'Poguelandia' in Huntington Beach, California.
-Musical performances included: Khalid, Lil Baby, alt-J, Elley Duhé, Surf Mesa, and The Nude Party.
+On February 18, 2023, Netflix held a fan event called "Poguelandia" in Huntington Beach, California.
+Musical performances included: Khalid, Lil Baby, Alt-J, Elley Duhé, Surf Mesa, and The Nude Party.
 The Outer Banks starring cast: Chase Stokes, Madelyn Cline, Madison Bailey, Jonathan Daviss, Carlacia Grant, Rudy Pankow, Austin North, and Drew Starkey were in attendance.

 In October 2024, Netflix announced and launched an Outer Banks collaboration with brands such as ASOS, Lottie London, Byrd, PacSun.
 These collaborations were used as promotional material for the show, and feature pieces inspired by, and worn by, the characters featured in Outer Banks.

-On October 16, 2024, Netflix announced the second edition of 'Poguelandia' to be held on November 2, 2024, in Santa Monica, California.
+On October 16, 2024, Netflix announced the second edition of "Poguelandia" to be held on November 2, 2024, in Santa Monica, California.
 The event is to include musical performances by Remi Wolf, Jungle, and GloRilla.

 Leading up to the event, cast members Chase Stokes, Madison Bailey, Jonathan Daviss, Carlacia Grant, Rudy Pankow, and Austin North were split up for an international promotional tour making stops in Salvador, Seattle, Chicago, Houston, Miami, and Toronto.